simonmichael/hledger/doc/SPEC-lots.md

   dispose/acquire.
 This handles `close --clopen --lots` style equity transfers where lots move to/from equity in separate transactions.

-**3. Bare postings on lotful asset accounts (no cost basis).**
+**3. Bare postings in lotful commodities on asset accounts (no cost basis).**
-These require an asset account type and a lotful commodity or account (`lots:` tag).
+These require an asset account type and a lotful commodity (commodity `lots:` tag).
 They are tried in this order:

 - **Negative lotful** →
   `transfer-from` if a counterpart (same commodity, exact quantity,